Universal Effects System For Synthesizers

 The SDD-3300 is a

-programmable triple delay unit with input and output
+programmable triple delay processor with input and output

 can be combined internally, with a pair of LFOs per delay unit for